operator-framework/operator-lifecycle-manager/CONTRIBUTING.md

 When opening PRs that are in a rough draft or WIP state, prefix the PR description with `WIP: ...` or create a draft PR.
 This can help save reviewer's time by communicating the state of a PR ahead of time.
 Draft/WIP PRs can be a good way to get early feedback from reviewers on the implementation, focusing less on smaller details, and more on the general approach of changes.

-When contributing changes that require a new dependency, check whether it's feasable to directly vendor that code [without introducing a new dependency](https://go-proverbs.github.io/).
+When contributing changes that require a new dependency, check whether it's feasible to directly vendor that code [without introducing a new dependency](https://go-proverbs.github.io/).

 Each PR must be labeled with at least one "lgtm" label and at least one "approved" label before it can be merged.
 Maintainers that have approval permissions are listed in the "approvers" column in the root [OWNERS][owners] file.